Lar Gand: Post-"Infinite Crisis"

-In Superman #685 (April 2009), Superman releases Mon-El from the Phantom Zone to save him from its collapse.
+Superman later releases Mon-El from the Phantom Zone to save him from its collapse.
 Mon-El is cured of his lead poisoning by a cure left anonymously for him by the Legion.
-In the 21st century, he adopts the human alias of Clark's cousin "Jonathan Kent" from London, and acts as protector of Metropolis while Superman joins the off-Earth settlement of New Krypton, populated by refugees from the planet's destruction.
+He adopts the human alias of Clark's cousin Jonathan Kent and acts as protector of Metropolis while Superman is operating on New Krypton.
+Mon-El also briefly joins the Science Police.